gocardless/ibandit/README.md

 iban.iban                     # => "SM88X0542811101000000123456"
 ```

-Support for Germany, Greece, Ireland, Malta, The Netherlands, Slovakia and the
+Support for Germany, Greece, Ireland, Malta, The Netherlands and the
 UK is coming soon.